everypolitician/image_cache/README.md

 Build a Github Pages cache of Politician images for a country from EveryPolitician data.

+## Disclaimer

+Images in EveryPolitician aren't necessarily free to use.
+You should check licensing etc before actively reusing them.

 ## Deploying to Heroku

 First click this button and follow the setup instructions: